 - Add an introductory paragraph (or more) in the body text area if you'd like

-- Scroll down to add a main image (as you would any other post on your site)
+- Scroll down to add the main image (as you would any other post on your site)

 - Scroll down to Bundled content tab (note: the post type may have been customized so it could be called "items to include in this newsletter" or something similar)